 a 2010 drill program totaling 1,679 m on the Treasure Vein.
 Highlights

-of 2011 prospecting and sampling, which include and duplicate
+of 2011 prospecting and sampling, and the 2010 drill program are

 Location and Vein Name

 Grab Sample Grades (g Au/T)

 Jet Vein Ore Dump

 The reader should refer to the NI 43-101 Technical report pertaining to

 Little Bear Lake as filed on SEDAR on September 26, 2012

 Drilling of the Treasure Vein has shown existence of gold in wall-rock

 to high-grade veins and intersections with grades and widths, which in

 analogous geological environments (Goldex "GZ" deposit, Val d'Or;